bigcommerce/dev-docs/docs/api-docs/promotions/code-samples.md

 </details>

 <details>
-  <summary>Buy two items in a brand and get the most expensive one at 50% off</summary>
+  <summary>Buy two brand items and get the most expensive one at 50% off</summary>

  <!--